 - 2.1.
 This contract will begin on date of award and terminate on June 30, 2026.
 The County reserves the right to renew this contract for one additional five (5)-year renewal options, if agreeable to all parties. - 2.2.
 Automatic contract renewals are prohibited.
 Contract renewals must be authorized by and coordinated through the County's Department of Procurement and Material Management (DPMM). - 2.3.
 The obligation of the County to pay compensation due the contractor under the contract or any other payment obligations under any contract awarded pursuant to this Request for Proposal is subject to appropriations by the Fairfax County Board of Supervisors to satisfy payment of such obligations.
 The County's obligations to make payments during subsequent fiscal years are dependent upon the same action.
-If such an appropriation is not made for any fiscal year, the contract shall terminate effective at the end of the fiscal year for which funds were appropriated and the County will not be obligated to make any payments under the contract beyond the amount appropriated for payment obligations under the contract.
-The County will provide the contractor with written notice of non-appropriation of funds within thirty (30) calendar days after action is completed by the Board of Supervisors.
+If such an appropriation is not made for any fiscal year, the contract shall terminate effective at the end of the fiscal year gayments under the contract beyond the amount appropriated for payment obligations under the contract.
+The County will provide the contract with written notice of non-appropriation of funds within thirty (30) calendar days after action is completed by the Board of Supervisors.
 However, the County's failure to provide such notice shall not extend the contract into a fiscal year in which sufficient funds have not been appropriated.